World War One

 (US Army Signal Corps photo and caption)

 The first members of the Relief Force landed in Archangel on May 26, 1919 and by mid-July, the last of the AEFNR had sailed for France and the United States.
-While on their voyage home, the men of the AEFNR decided to start calling themselves "Polar Bears" and many a uniform received a silkscreened white polar bear patch.
+While on their voyage home, the men of the AEFNR decided to start calling themselves "Polar Bears" and many a uniform received a silkscreened white polar bear patch on the left shoulder.
 In 1922, they organized a veteran's organization for former members of the AEFNR and named it the "Polar Bear Association".
-Beginning in 1922, their Association would hold a bi-annual convention.
+Beginning in 1922, their Association would hold biennial conventions.
 In 1929, they would organize an expedition back to North Russia under the auspices of the Veterans of Foreign Wars to recover the bodies of 86 of their fallen comrades.
-On Memorial Day, May 30, 1930, at White Chapel Cemetery near Detroit, Michigan, 56 of those bodies were interred alongside the Polar Bear Monument that was dedicated to their memory during the same ceremony.
+On Memorial Day, May 30, 1930, at White Chapel Cemetery near Detroit, Michigan, 45 of those bodies were interred alongside the Polar Bear Monument that was dedicated to their memory during the same ceremony.

 Meanwhile, by July 1919, the British North Russian Relief Force had shipped their full complement of volunteers to the Archagel region.
 Besides covering the withdrawal of the departing troops and replacing them in the field, the Relief Force also trained the White Russian Army so they could cover their own withdrawal and then defend the local populace against the Bolsheviks after they had returned to England.